sachijay/timestone/README.md

 <!-- badges: start -->
 <!-- badges: end -->

-This package contains an `R` package to manipulate dates and times.
+This repository contains an `R` package to manipulate dates and times.

 The main function implemented in this package is
   - `calculate_week()`